 These feelings and thoughts ebbed and flowed along with glimmers of hope.
 A passion to know the experiences of my ancestors emerged in the midst of all of this.
 How did they overcome?
 So I reached out to my paternal uncle who has traced our family history all the way back to slavery to talk more.
 I wanted to know the stories, the specific racial injustices my uncles, brothers and cousins have experienced.
 I want to learn and relearn with a new lens.
 This is a desire that has never been awakened in me before.

 Another pulse of light came from my church family.
 There were text, Facebook, Whatsapp messages along with emails and Marco Polo videos that started showing up on my phone from the pastors and various church family members.
 I am reminded I am not alone.
 There are people who do care.
 Most importantly of all Christ cares and loves my family and I. This is the depth of God’s love as HE came down to earth, HE faced injustices Himself, HE died, HE triumphed over sin, death and the grave.
 The Word of God says, nothing can separate me from this great love (Romans 8:38-39).
 My life is in His hands.
 I always have a reason to hope because of Christ.
-Society sends its message and from the black community you hear the resounding reply – – BLACK LIVES MATTER!
+Society sends its message and from the black community, you hear the resounding reply – – BLACK LIVES MATTER!
 I reaffirm what I know.
 I will not succumb to believing that because of the color of my skin I’m worthless.
-It’s not because I’m ignorant or can’t see color, or have such high self esteem.
+It’s not because I’m ignorant or can’t see color, or have such high self-esteem.
 It’s because I know the One who made me and who is altogether worthy.
 I am made in His image – the image of GOD.
 I know the truth.

 Our society has distorted the truth of worth when it comes to color.
 Colors are God’s design.
 He saw fit to use the contrast of colors to display His GLORY.
 I see it as a mark of His creative genius and the splendor and breadth of His love.
-We are all God’s image bearers.
+We are all God’s image-bearers.
 I never really pondered this truth before.
 Now it’s on my mind a lot.
 May God help me to never forget.

-The news reports keep coming, there’s peaceful protests yet chaotic rioting, informative and thoughtful podcasts around racial injustice yet still some who don’t understand or see the problem.
+The news reports keep coming, there are peaceful protests yet chaotic rioting, informative and thoughtful podcasts around racial injustice yet still some who don’t understand or see the problem.
 It is obvious we need a Savior and thankfully He has come.
 I heard a preacher say the Good News is so good because the bad news is so bad.
 I still go up and down emotionally.
 I’m encouraged by the support but wonder how far will people go to fight this evil.
 I wonder how far will I go?
 I know I want to make an ongoing concerted effort to contribute to the fight against racial injustice.
 I can no longer be silent.
 This is where I am.

 So where are you church family?

 How are you processing all of this?
 I have heard from some, echoes of sadness, grief, pain, rage, guilt, helplessness and powerlessness.
-You sense a call to action, but are not sure what to do.
+You sense a call to action but are not sure what to do.
 I agree there is a call to action but I also want to urge for deep personal reflection coupled with accountability.
 This caution is given because if you are giving your “limbs” and if at no point examine and engage your heart, our efforts against racial injustice won’t last.
 We must address our mindset along the way and have honest dialogue with one another if we are going to make sustainable progress as a body.
 How do you really feel about POC, racial injustice and what you can contribute to the fight?

 We need to continue to talk about it.
 Dialogue helps create a safe space for honesty and loving accountability to take place.
 It’s needed because the tricky thing with personal reflection and an inner thought life left unchecked is that you can deceive yourself.
 It’s in a multitude of counsel there is safety and plans can be accomplished.
 (Proverbs 11:14; 15:22).
 So let’s speak.
 The Word says out of the abundance of the heart the mouth speaks (Luke 6:45).
 So once we examine, listen well and speak we will see more clearly what’s in our hearts regarding these issues.
 We need to speak the truth in love.
 Love comforts and confronts.
 We need a safe place where love can flourish in both ways.